Servings: 4 Total time: 1 hour 34 minutes Difficulty: Intermediate

 1. Heat the milk with the split and scraped vanilla pod.

-2. Beat the egg yolks with the sugar until the mixture whitens.
+2. Beat the egg yolks with the sugar until the mixture turns white.

-3. Pour the hot milk over the yolks while whisking, then return to low heat without boiling.
-Stir until you have a custard that coats the spoon.
+3. Pour the hot milk over the egg yolks while whisking, then return to low heat without boiling.
+Stir until you obtain a custard that coats the back of a spoon.

-4. Beat the egg whites until stiff with the icing sugar.
+4. Whisk the egg whites until stiff peaks form, adding the icing sugar gradually.

-5. Form large dumplings and poach them for 1 minute on each side in a pan of simmering water.
+5. Form large quenelles and poach them for 1 minute on each side in a pan of simmering water.
 Drain.

 6. Prepare the caramel: